Ashish2468/Mrex2/README.md

 # Mrex2
-This is the app of Nutom which is an EdTEch Start Up
+This is the Mrex2 App

 - Easy to Use
-- Firebase Linked Form
+- Fulfill Medical needs
-- 2 Carousel
+- More updates wil be pushed soon

 ## Main App